sloria/sphinx-issues/README.rst

     Thanks to :user:`bitprophet` for the idea!

-You can also use explicit names if you want to use a different name than the github user name:
+You can also change the text of the hyperlink:

 .. code-block:: rst